RookieEnough/Orion-Store/README.md

 ## 🚀 Features

-OrionStore is a **Progressive Android Application** that acts as a fully functional App Store without requiring a dedicated backend server.
+OrionStore is a **Progressive Web App (PWA)** that acts as a fully functional App Store without requiring a dedicated backend server.
 It runs entirely on GitHub.

 *   **🎨 Material You 3 Design:** A vibrant, Gen Z aesthetic featuring "Acid" and "Neon" accents with smooth animations.
 *   **🌗 Adaptive Theming:** Seamless Light, Dusk, and Dark modes.
 *   **☁️ Serverless Architecture:** Powered 100% by GitHub JSON & Releases.
 No database required.
 *   **🤖 Auto-Mirroring Engine:** Built-in scraper (Puppeteer) that finds updates for apps like Spotify, Instagram, etc., and re-uploads them to your repo automatically.
 *   **⚡ Smart Caching:** LocalStorage caching strategy for instant loads and offline capability.
+*   **📱 Responsive:** Native-like experience on Android, fully functional on Desktop/PC.

 ---

 ## 🛠 How It Works